ByteMeNot-glitch/Portfolio_Tailwind/readme.md

 ## 🏗️ Installation

 1. Simply clone or download the repository:
-2. Download And Install Node Package Manager => A runtime environment that allows JavaScript to be executed outside of a web browser (Optional)
+2. Install Node Package Manager => A runtime environment that allows JavaScript to be executed outside of a web browser
 3. Extentions => Tailwind CSS IntelliSense